 Here we are in merry old 2013, the age of being connected to everything.
 We can leave a review for a restaurant while we’re still sat at the table with a cup of coffee.
 We can tweet about the service at a shoe shop after we walk out in our new moccasins.
 Social channels are now the most obvious and immediate way of getting through and getting heard – customer facing businesses need to understand that this is serious stuff that can (and eventually will) affect how you trade.
 Social media fails are not a case of “any press is good press”- rather, a social media fail is a colossal loss of face.

-As Laura wrote in her post, social media is an extremely effective customer service channel (possibly the most relevant and important channel today), but it can be more than that.
+Social media is an extremely effective customer service channel (possibly the most relevant and important channel today), but it can be more than that.
 Social Media can become the mobile soapbox of death for your company and brand image.
 All it takes is one piece of negative feedback that gets ignored and is allowed to spiral.
 But here’s the thing; social is very much “in the moment” and casual.
 Other means of customer feedback are carried out with true intent and purpose.
 Some need to be actively encouraged, all need to be monitored.
 Oh and don’t forget – when you get feedback, TAKE ACTION!

 Are you using these?
 Brilliant – but your customers probably aren’t.
 Okay, so you enter everyone who fills your feedback form into a prize draw to win a holiday, £1,000 or a car etc. Most of us never win those and most of your customers know it.
 Plus, they don’t really want to spend 10 minutes clicking radio buttons and filling in text boxes asking a whole load of “N/A” questions.